 When a crop fails, there is tremendous suffering.
-Of course, there is risk of famine and financial setbacks.
-Geneticists have seen the persistence of famine in genes, certain traits that are inherited from an ancestor who was malnourished for one season.
-The story that emerges when the dots are all connected can be shocking.
+There is risk of famine and financial setbacks.
+Geneticists have seen famine in genes, often persisting for several generations, the abnormality being traced to an ancestor who may have been malnourished for just one season.
+The story that emerges when the dots are all connected can be quite shocking.

-In most cases, farmers try to grow the same crops even after losing a crop for two consecutive years, but how is this accomplished?
+Usually, farmers try to grow the same crops even after losing a crop for two consecutive years, but how is this accomplished?
 It is managed in part of seed banking and in part by replanting using hardier stock from an area that survived the blight or hurricane or frost.
 For instance, when France lost its grapes to aphids in the 19th century, part of the recovery involved importing plants from America.
 Had settlers not planted the species that were familiar to them, recovery would have been far more complicated and perhaps incomplete.
-In some cases, plants are lost.
-They become extinct.
+In some cases, plants are lost; and they become extinct.

 Kitzia has addressed the issues of seed banking and intentional propagation of hardy species so I will not duplicate her effort but rather emphasize the need for diversity and use an interesting example.

 There is a product used in Ayurvedic medicine called shilajit.
 It is not clear exactly whether it is a mineral or plant but the theory is that the Himalayas were formed by the collision of an island with Asia.
-Over the course of hundreds of thousands of years, this island migrated from somewhere near where Australia now is and pushed the land into the sky.
-The evidence for this are sea shells and tropical vegetation.
-As the plants fossilize and mix with rocks and glacial ice, a sticky substance is formed that can be harvested in the summer when the rocks are exposed to the sun.
-Only then does this exudate form.
-Collection is a risky adventure and harvesting was severely impacted by the earthquake a few years ago in Nepal.
+Over the course of hundreds of thousands of years, this island migrated from somewhere near present day Australia and eventually pushed part of the Asian continent skyward.
+Sea shells and tropical vegetation provide the evidence for this theory.

-About this same time, there were reports of a similar substance in the Chilean Andes.
+About this same time as the quake in Nepal, there were reports of a similar substance in the Chilean Andes.
 There is also a fascinating story about the last ice man in Chimborazo, Ecuador.
 Now, you connect the dots!